Guides/Counting Absence Days

 Late entry gap: absence before you arrive

 One of the most overlooked sources of absence days is the late entry gap.
-Your ILR qualifying period begins on the start date of your visa, not the date you physically enter the UK.
+Your Indefinite Leave to Remain (ILR) qualifying period begins on the start date of your visa, not the date you physically enter the UK.
 If you entered the UK after your visa start date, every day of that gap is counted as absence.

 Worked example: late entry gap